Cottage rentals in Langton Herring, Dorset, England

 West of Langton Herring is the picture postcard village of Abbotsbury, well worth a visit whilst on a self-catering holiday in this part of the West Country.
 For over 600 years the village has been home to a swannery that is now considered to be one of the best tourist attractions in Dorset.
 Established by Benedictine monks in the 11th century, who farmed swans for food, the Abbotsbury swannery is the free-flying base for hundreds of swans, who nest, feed and breed there.
 It is a wonderful sight as the birds glide in to land on the water, or take off with a swish of their huge wings.
 It’s also a remarkable sight at feeding times, so aim to be there at 12 noon or 4pm.
 There are access points to the Chesil beach along its stretch to West Bay and in between you pass through more picturesque villages and take in some stunning views of both sea and countryside.

-Facts about what Langton Herring offers for Cottage Breaks
+What Langton Herring offers for Cottage Breaks

 For a peaceful self-catering getaway where you can enjoy some fantastic coastal scenery and country landscapes, a holiday in or near Langton Herring is hard to beat.
 Whether you are interested in romantic cottages, pet-friendly cottages or family cottages, we hope you have a fantastic time in Dorset.